transeptorlabs/transeptor-bundler/README.md

 ## Contribute

 We welcome contributions to enhance our ERC-4337 Bundler.
 If you would like to contribute, please follow these guidelines [here](https://github.com/transeptorlabs/transeptor-bundler/blob/main/CONTRIBUTING.md).
-There are a few things you can do right now to help out:

-- Add tests.
-There can never be enough tests.

 ## Contact Us

-If you have any questions or feedback about the ERC-4337 Bundler project, please feel free to reach out to us.
+If you have any questions or feedback about Transeptor, please contact us.

 - **Twitter**: [@transeptorlabs](https://twitter.com/transeptorlabs)
 - **Telegram**: [Telegram channel](https://t.me/+eUGda3KIND4zMjRh)